-Projected spatial risk profiles of NWAs for the two future climate change scenarios (SSP 2-4.5 and SSP 5-8.5) showed a more widespread and increased risk of transmission compared to the current scenario where the hotspots (highest 10% of FOI estimates) for all three modeled NWAs were concentrated in coastal and metropolitan areas (Figure 1).
+Projected spatial risk profiles of NWAs for the two future climate change scenarios (SSP 2-4.5 and SSP 5-8.5) showed a more widespread and increased risk of transmission compared to the current scenario for all three modeled NWAs (Figure 1).
 We also predicted a higher risk (increased FOI) of all three NWAs in some of their currently endemic regions (Figure 1).
 Overall, when compared with each other, the two future climate change scenarios of SSP 2-4.5 and SSP 5-8.5 did not show markedly different projected FOI patterns.
 When compared with the current climate scenario, the differences in FOI with SSP 2-4.5 were more prominent than with SSP 5-8.5 (Figure 1 and Figure 2).

-In both climate change scenarios, the risk of GTOV transmission was estimated to be more widespread, showing up outside of the endemic zones of historical outbreaks.
-Non-endemic areas, especially in the eastern countries of Guyana, Suriname and northern Brazil, showed a positive change in risk compared to the currently endemic zones across the extent of the habitat of the reservoir species (Figure 1A).
-Our models also predicted higher disease risk for the non-endemic northern part of Colombia in the current climate scenario, which has not reported a prior outbreak of Venezuelan Hemorrhagic Fever (VHF).
-In contrast, the endemic regions along the northern seashore of Venezuela showed a reduced FOI estimates for both climate change scenarios.
-The FOI remained unchanged in the interior region, distant from the coastal areas beyond the endemic regions but within the habitats of the GTOV reservoirs (Figure 1A) for both climate change scenarios.
+In both climate change scenarios, the risk of GTOV transmission was estimated to be more widespread.
+Non-endemic areas in the countries of Guyana, Suriname and Brazil, showed a positive change in projected risk compared to the currently endemic zones in Venezuela (Figure 1A).
+In contrast, the endemic regions along the northern seashore of Venezuela projected reduced FOI estimates for both climate change scenarios.
+The FOI remained unchanged in the interior region within the habitats of the GTOV reservoirs (Figure 1A) for both climate change scenarios.
 For some of the endemic regions near the northern coast of Venezuela, the risk remained unchanged in SSP 2-4.5 but was slightly lower for SSP 5-8.5 scenario compared to the current climate (for details, see Supplementary Figure S1.4).
-For MACV, the model predicted overall FOI was higher for both future climate change scenarios compared to the current estimates.
-The endemic zones along the eastern foothills of the Bolivian Andes mountains had a negative change in FOI, whereas the non-endemic zones of interior grasslands in Bolivia and Paraguay showed a positive change in FOI compared to the current estimates (Figure 1B).
+For MACV, the model predicted overall FOI was higher for both climate change scenarios compared to the current estimates.
+The endemic zones along the eastern foothills of the Bolivian Andes mountains had reduced FOI, whereas the non-endemic zones of interior grasslands in Bolivia and Paraguay showed an increase in FOI compared to the current estimates (Figure 1B).
 Similarly, for JUNV, the spillover risk in the endemic regions of the Pampas grasslands of central Argentina for AHF was predicted to be lower in both climate change scenarios and higher for the surrounding non-endemic zones.
 SSP 2-4.5 showed less pronounced changes compared to SSP 5-8.5, and some of the FOI estimates remained unchanged for certain endemic areas in Buenos Aires province but increased around the capital region of Buenos Aires (Figure 1C).
 The non-endemic regions around the borders between Argentina, Paraguay and Bolivia were also estimated to have higher disease risk in both future scenarios.
 These high-risk zones overlap with the higher risk zones for MACV in the two climate change scenarios (Figures 1 B-C).